BleuLlama/LlamaVampireDrive/README.md

  - ^P^P			send [CTRL]-[p]
  - ^Pp			send [CTRL]-[p]

- - ^PX			end a capture or autotype session (or do nothing)
- - ^PH			send help text to terminal
+ - ^Ph			send help text to terminal
- - ^PV			send version text to terminal
+ - ^Pv			send version text to terminal
+ - ^Pq          toggle quiet mode (target output is read and ignored)

+ - ^Px			end a capture or autotype session (or do nothing)

 ## Additional Future Commands

- - ^PB			start the boot sequence on the target
+ - ^Pb			start the boot sequence on the target
- - ^PR			reboot the target system (where applicable)
+ - ^Pr			reboot the target system (where applicable)